JonatanS/konstru-manual/supported_elements.md

 # Supported Elements
 Konstru supports a range of new elements and platforms.
 The following tables shows all supported elements by platform and IN or OUT direction.
-Where IN = able to read from TTX to the platform and OUT = writing to TTX.
+Where IN = able to read from Konstru to the platform and OUT = writing to Konstru.

 ![](images/FeatureMatrix.png)